CodeYourFuture/curriculum/content/js1/blocks/packages/index.md

 ### 🃏 Installing Jest

+Jest is a package used to help us to write and run test cases in JavaScript.
-Our next step will be to figure out how to install the Jest package on our machine.
+Our next step will be to figure out how to install the Jest package on our machine, so that we can use it in our project.

 We can find out more about the Jest framework from the [documentation online](https://jestjs.io/docs/getting-started).